 The second largest lake in Colorado, Lake San Cristobal is another body of water you’ll have to go way out of your way to see, but you’ll be richly rewarded if you do.
 From astounding views, and vast wildlife offerings including mountain wildflowers, beaver, and moose to some of the best stargazing conditions in the region, Lake San Cristobal is a place that will fill you with genuine wonder.

 Located deep in the Rio Grande National Forest of southwest Colorado in the quiet, historic town of Lake City, this stunning lake is actually a natural dam that was formed 700 years ago by a massive rock slide of partially decomposed volcanic rock called the Slumgullion Slide.
 Today, visitors enjoy fishing, boating, RV and conventional camping, and wildlife viewing at the lake surrounded by some of the absolute best natural scenery in Colorado.

 Last but certainly not least is Trappers Lake.
 It lies on the Flat Tops Trail, a national scenic byway connecting Yampa and Meeker in Northwest Colorado.
 The secluded natural lake is often cited as the third largest in Colorado.
 While this historic lake’s surrounding landscape is scarred by wildfire, the pristine and absolute solitude of this place is sure to bless you.
 It’s quite therapeutic.

-Thanks for checking out our list of our favorite lakes and reservoirs in Colorado!
+Thanks for checking out the list of our favorite lakes and reservoirs in Colorado.
 Hopefully, you’ve found a couple of gems to add to your bucket list.
 Here’s to getting your feet wet!